CONSTITUTION AND RULES

 Associate Membership: Single – nine pounds.
 Joint – eleven pounds or such other sum as the members at the Annual General Meeting shall, from time to time decide, and shall be payable on the 1st January each year.

 ii.
 Life Membership shall be available at a fee of: Single - fifty pounds; Joint - seventy pounds.
+Life Membership can only be applied for by a member.

 iii.
 Subscriptions shall be payable within one month of the election.